Here’s how I turned things around and how you can, too.

 Obviously, I wasn’t born a skinny-fat musician in Illinois.

 I grew up in the Seattle area and was a very athletic kid.
 Playing baseball was my reason for living in those days.
-It was my alpha and omega, and I prayed daily to my baseball God, Derek Jeter.
+It was my alpha and omega, it was my story, and I prayed daily to my baseball God, Derek Jeter.

 And I was good.
 I was always skinny growing up, but really strong.
 I was freakin’ fast, had a great glove, hit for a high average (with lots of doubles) and stole truckloads of bases.
 I even had a stretch where I didn’t make a fielding error for almost two seasons.